tucher/JsonFusion/README.md

 **Performance philosophy**: JsonFusion tries to achieve both speed and compactness by *eliminating unnecessary work*, rather than through manual micro-optimizations.
 The core is platform/CPU agnostic (no SIMD, no hand-tuned assembly).
-With `JSONFUSION_USE_FAST_FLOAT=0`, there are no explicit runtime dependencies of the library itself.
+With the default `JSONFUSION_FP_BACKEND=0`, there are no explicit runtime dependencies of the library itself.

 Less work means both faster execution *and* smaller binaries.
 It is all about avoiding doing the same work multiple times.